 Animate both living and inanimate objects created with a 3D modeling program and then implement them in a real-time interactive simulation or video game.
 Topics include linear and non-linear attribute interpolation, path, forward and reverse kinematics animation.
 Additional topics include understanding how animation parameters affect computing performance, importing vertex and edge vectors into a game engine, and applying basic user and game world interactivity to a rigid body.
-May be taken a total of two times.
 54 hours lecture and 54 hours laboratory.